jphill01/HACSim.R/README.md

 K = number of (sub)populations/demes (K = 1 by default)

-N = Number of obsered individuals (DNA barcode sequences) of a given species
+N = Number of obsered individuals (DNA sequences) of a given species

-Hstar = Number of observed haplotypes (unique DNA barcode sequences) for a given species
+Hstar = Number of observed haplotypes (unique DNA sequences) for a given species

 probs = Haplotype probability distribution for a given species